kuoe0/vim-janitor/README.md

 ### `:ScavengerHighlightAll`

-Highlight all empty lines and trailing spaces with red color.
+Highlight all blank lines and trailing spaces with red color.

 ### `:ScavengerClearHighlight`

-Clear all highlight on all empty lines and trailing spaces.
+Clear all highlight on all blank lines and trailing spaces.

 ### `:ScavengerToggleHighlight`